The humerus is a long bone of the upper limb, which extends from the shoulder to the elbow.

-In this article, we are going to look at the osteology of the humerus, its regional anatomy, and its clinical correlations.
+In this article, we shall look at the anatomy of the humerus – its bony landmarks and clinical correlations.

-The important anatomical features of the proximal humerus are the head, anatomical neck, surgical neck, greater and lesser tubercles and intertubercular sulcus.
-A tubercle is a round nodule, and signifies an attachment site of a muscle or ligament.
+The proximal humerus is marked by a head, anatomical neck, surgical neck, greater and lesser tubercles and intertubercular sulcus (a tubercle is a round nodule, and signifies the attachment site of a muscle or ligament).

 The greater tubercle is located laterally on the humerus.
 It has an anterior and posterior face.
 The greater tubercle serves as attachment site for three of the rotator cuff muscles – supraspinatus, infraspinatus and teres minor – they attach to superior, middle and inferior facets respectively.

 The lesser tubercle is much smaller, and more medially located on the bone.
 It only has an anterior face.
-It is a place of attachment for the last rotator cuff muscle – subscapularis.
+It provides attachment for the last rotator cuff muscle; subscapularis.

-The surgical neck runs from the tubercles to the shaft of the humerus.
+The surgical neck runs from just distal to the tubercles to the shaft of the humerus.
 The axillary nerve and circumflex humeral vessels lie against here.

 Clinical Relevance: Surgical Neck Fracture